/Blog/Start your business/How to Start a Salon Business in South Africa: Snip, Style & Succeed

 Getting your admin sorted early helps you avoid issues later and shows clients you’re serious and professional.

-Step 4: Set Up a functional and fabulous space
+Step 4: Set up a functional and fabulous space

 Step 5: Hire a team that brings the energy